- Not a substitute for professional veterinary help.

 And while we’re on the subject of tree decor, a word of advice: skip the tinsel.
 If swallowed, it can cause tragic intestinal damage.
 Not worth it!

 4. Be Cautious With Lights

 Discourage your feline from chewing on wires by winding strings of light close to the center of your tree.
 You can also use a cord protector to keep your cat from gnawing on a wire.

 Always unplug the lights when you’re not around.

 Keep your cat occupied with playful (and less destructive) alternatives.
-Set up an area in the house with some new toys to keep your cat interested in something other than the shiny ornaments on your tree.
+Set up an area in the house with some new interactive cat toys, puzzle feeders, and scratchers to keep your cat interested in something other than the shiny ornaments on your tree.